Get Your Copy of The CXO's Playbook for Gen AI: Practical Insights From Industry Leaders. Download Now >

 3. The Lambda function reads the incoming file names from the S3 bucket and pushes it inside an Amazon SQS queue.

 4. The service orchestration layer has been implemented using Amazon Step Functions.
-Following are the four orchestration elements used by Step function.
+Following are the four orchestration elements used by the Step function.

 5. AWS SQS